 Virginia has some of the best smallmouth bass fishing rivers in America, and you can get to many of them in a Virginia State Park.
 James River, New River Trail and Shenandoah River state parks provide car-top launching (and sometimes areas for small trailers) and wading access to their namesake rivers, and they all have camping.
 You can even get a cabin at James River State Park to fish hard by day and relax each night.
 The campground at Natural Tunnel State Park, while not next to the water, provides a great base camp for the nearby Clinch River.

 The tides run all the way to the fall-line in Virginia, so you can find freshwater and saltwater tidal rivers.
-Leesylvania State Park is on the freshwater portion of the Potomac River and provides boating access to some of the best largemouth bass fishing in the area.
-The park also has a small fishing pier.
+Mason Neck and Leesylvania state Parks are on the freshwater portion of the Potomac River and provide boating access to some of the best largemouth bass fishing in the area.
+Leesylvania also has a small fishing pier.
 Caledon is on the brackish portion of the Potomac River and allows fishing on open sections of the shoreline.
 Westmoreland (lower Potomac), Belle Isle (Rappahannock) and York River (York) are along the saltwater portions of their rivers.
 Westmoreland and York River have small public fishing piers (no fishing license required), but the best opportunities at these parks are for boaters using the parks’ boat ramps.
 The fishing changes by season but generally follows the pattern of striped bass in the spring, fall and early winter, and bottom-fishing for flounder, spot, and croaker during warmer months.

 Boaters love Kiptopeke and First Landing state parks because they offer direct access to the great fishing of the Chesapeake Bay and Atlantic Ocean… striped bass, flounder, spadefish, cobia and all the usual suspects.
 But the parks are also great for land-bound fishermen.
 Kiptopeke has a large, lighted fishing pier (no fishing license required), and First Landing has almost a mile of bay beach along the park campground.
 Both parks have cabins or lodges and large, well-equipped campgrounds.